MKLab-ITI/pygrank/tutorials/tuners.md

 ```

-Example to tune pagerank's float parameter alpha in the range [0.5, 0.99]:
+Example to tune pagerank'personalization float parameter alpha in the range [0.5, 0.99]:

 ```python
 >>> import pygrank as pg